 Another G (An older man, maybe your uncle, who plays in a band): The music sounds great.
 What system/equipment are you using?

-M: Well, I have a laptop running pioneer rekordbox music management software, that is pushing the music via a LAN network to two Pioneer CDJ-900 media players and a pioneer mixer, that is running the signal to a DBX drive rack, that is auto-tuned and equalized to the acoustics of this exact room.
-The signal then pushes through a sub-harmonic bass synthesizer and a cross-over to two JBL PRX 718XLF subwoofers , and two JBL PRX 735 powered full range speakers.
-I think we can push about 6,000 watts tonight...if we need to.
+M: Well, I have a laptop running pioneer rekordbox music management software, that is pushing the music to an XDJ-RX2 controller, that is running the signal to a DBX drive rack, that is auto-tuned and equalized to the acoustics of this exact room.
+The signal then pushes through a sub-harmonic bass synthesizer and a cross-over to two EV Evolve 50's line array speakers.
+We can make it louder if we need to (wink)

 Another G: Can you play something we can dance to?